One of my favorite verses is Isaiah 26:3: “You will keep him in perfect peace whose mind is stayed on thee: because he trusteth in thee.”

-Our world is riddled with fear.
-Many are paralyzed by it.
-And this fear is not relegated to those without Christ.
-Not just the enemies of God.
-Fear is also being seen within the heart and minds of believers on a large scale.
-This election and virus has revealed where many are lacking in peace.
-But God’s peace is not of this world and can never be found outside of Christ.
+Our world is riddled with paralyzing fear.
+This fear is not relegated to those without Christ; not just to the enemies of God.
+Fear is also seen within the heart and minds of believers; it is a part of the human condition.
+Recent world events have revealed where many are lacking in peace.
+However, God’s peace is not of this world and can never be found outside of Christ.

 “Peace I leave with you; my peace I give you.
 I do not give to you as the world gives.
 Do not let your hearts be troubled and do not be afraid.”
 John 14:27

 If we don’t want anxiety to rule over us, Jesus must rule and reign in our minds.
 He is not reigning where He is not being glorified.
 And He is not glorified when He is an afterthought or completely ignored until Sunday service.
 Walking with God requires time and intention.

 The Disciplined Path to Peace

 Forfeiting our time with God today forfeits His peace in our minds moving forward.
 We won’t be prepared to meet future challenges without spending time with Him today.
 Our character grows and builds upon our present actions.